Mississippi Legislature: Structure and process

 The Constitution of Mississippi provides for a bicameral legislature of the state, composed of a Senate and a House of Representatives, in which all lawmaking authority is vested.
 The constitution requires the legislature to convene in regular annual sessions, with most lasting for 90 days and sessions on every fourth year lasting for 125 days, though the legislature can extend their sessions with the approval of two-thirds of its members.
 The governor may also at their discretion call the legislature into a special session to a consider a specific issue of the governor's choosing.
 Since 1903, the legislature has met in the Mississippi State Capitol in Jackson.
 One house cannot adjourn its proceedings for over three days without the agreement of the other.
 A basic majority of one house's members constitutes a quorum to do business, though a smaller group can convene and vote to compel the attendance of absent members.

 Each house elects their own officers.
 The House of Representatives is led by a speaker, who is elected among the preexisting membership in the House.
 The Senate is led by the lieutenant governor, who is popularly elected by voters in statewide elections and is ex officio president of the Senate.
 Second to these officers in their respective houses are the speaker pro tempore and president of the Senate pro tempore.
 The presiding officers determine the leadership of legislative committees in their own houses.
 In the event of a tied vote in a joint session, the lieutenant governor is empowered to cast a tie-breaking vote.
-The constitution gives the state legislature the authority to determine rules of its own proceedings, punish its members for disorderly behavior, and expel a member with a two-thirds vote of the membership of his or her chamber.
+The constitution gives the state legislature the authority to determine rules of its own proceedings, punish its members for disorderly behavior, and expel a member with a two-thirds vote of the membership of their chamber.
 Legislative proceedings are open to the public unless a closed session for secrecy is deemed necessary, and each house has the power to punish public observers for disorderly and disruptive behavior.
 Each house keeps an official journal to record its proceedings, including votes on bills.

 A bill may originate in either house, and be amended or rejected in the other, and must be read by its title on three different days in each house, unless two-thirds of the house vote to suspend the rules.
 The Mississippi Constitution prohibits amending a bill to change its original purpose.
 Bills amended in the second house, must return it to the first for a vote to accept amendments.
 All bills must be considered by a committee in each house.
 No bills can be introduced in the last three days of a session.
 Most bills are passed by a simple majority vote of each chamber.
 Any revenue bill or measure that alters the assessment of taxable property requires the approval of three-fifths of legislators present and voting.
 Every bill passed by both houses is signed by the presiding officers of each house.